joogps/ExitButton/README.md

     </a>
 </p>

-A simple, native SwiftUI exit icon, with colors and sizes that exactly match Apple's.
+A simple, native SwiftUI exit icon made with SF Symbols, with colors and sizes that exactly match Apple's.

 ## Installation
 This repository is a Swift package, so you can just include it in your app through the Swift Package Manager.
-Alternatively, you can just copy this to your project and it will be up and running.
+Alternatively, you can just copy this to your project and it will be up and running:

 ```swift
 struct ExitButton: View {